shakfu/rclean/README.md

 ```

+# Devnotes

+- The design follows to some extent a mature python script `clean.py` in the `scripts` folder which has been used for code cleanups.
+The intention is for the rust version to provide some or all of its features and provide improved preformance.

 ## TODO

 - [x] Add project, or home directory-level configuration

 - [ ] test on windows
     - see [remove_dir_all](https://crates.io/crates/remove_dir_all)

 ## Links